-I met Javed at the end of Zero Bridge in Raj Bagh.
-We walked for sometime, entered a bi-lane and came to a small community of houses where some Ladakhi people stayed.
-Javed is from Kargil, in the Ladakh region of Kashmir a few hundred kilometres north-east of Srinagar along the Line of Control (LOC).
-He spoke of traders from Ladakh who used to move across Kashmir and into China – but with the formation of India and Pakistan, with the formation of borders and boundaries and sibling nation rivalry, this was no longer possible.
-I found it significant that our conversation began here.
+I met Javed at the Raj Bagh end of the Zero Bridge in Srinagar.
+We walked for some time, entered a bi-lane and came to a small community of houses where some Ladakhi people stayed.
+Javed is from Kargil, in the Ladakh region of Kashmir a few hundred kilometres north-east of Srinagar along the Line of Control (LOC), and now teaches in a college in Srinagar.
+“Once upon a time Ladakhi traders used to move right across Kashmir on the one hand and into China on the other,” Javed said, “bridging the gaps.
+But with the creation of India and Pakistan, with borders and nations, this is no longer possible.”

 In 2011 Javed established Peace Schans-Snow Leopards, a youth led initiative to convey the message of peace through the conservation of snow leopards and other wildlife species at great threat of extinction due to prolonged conflict in the region.
 For Javed, the now endangered status of the snow leopard, whose habitat spread across both sides of the LOC, was a political story in itself.
 Javed explained to me how the conflict between India and Pakistan has severely restricted the snow leopard’s habitat, just as it has for people.
 The conflict has forced the snow leopard to venture out of its own ‘wild’ environment into areas of human settlement, where it has started to hunt domestic cattle and occasionally also people.
 Farmers have begun to fear for their livelihoods and life and begun to shoot the snow leopard in defence, ultimately killing so many as to make the snow leopard an endangered species.
 The story of the snow leopard illustrates how politics and science are far more interconnected than we think.
 Javed wants to convert the LoC into a Peace Park to save the endangered species from extinction while also supporting long term peace in the region.